lincore81/xeen-godot-addon/README.md

     - [x] I can undo and redo changing materials
 - [x] I can select materials and scenes from an asset browser
     - [x] I can filter the material list via a line input.
-- [ ] I can update existing cells to use the brush materials.
-    - [ ] Clicking on an existing cell will update its materials to the brush materials.
+- [x] When I click on an existing cell, its materials will be set to the brush's materials.
 - [ ] I can paint multiple cells by clicking and dragging

+#### Box Select
-- [ ] I can enable a selection mode that allows me to click and drag to select a area of the map.
+- [ ] I can enable a selection mode that allows me to click and drag to select an area of the map.
 - [ ] I can click outside of the selection to clear it and there is also a keyboard shortcut.
 - [ ] While in selection mode, I can hit enter to fill the selection with the current brush.
 - [ ] While in selection mode, I can hit 'x' or delete to remove all cells in the selection